 MRU Camps supports Mount Royal’s Core Values by fostering diversity and inclusiveness in a safe, positive, respectful environment.
 We expect parents, guardians, campers, and staff to treat each other with mutual respect.
 Disrespectful behaviour by parents, guardians or campers can lead to withdrawal from MRU Camps without a refund.

-- As part of the program, camps may leave their facility to walk to nearby green spaces and fields.
+• Camps may leave the facility to walk to nearby green spaces and fields.

-- The program descriptions represents programming possibilitiies only.
-In order to facilitate the best instruction possible, Instructors are given the opportunity to alter programming to suit their groups under the guidance of the Program Coordinator and Program Supervisors.
+• The program descriptions represent programming possibilities only.
+To facilitate the best instruction possible, Instructors are allowed to alter programming to suit their groups under the guidance of the Program Administration.
 Therefore, the following descriptions present only a sample of the potential activities offered.
 Not all activities described will necessarily be offered in each session.
 Please note ALL of our camps do P.L.A.Y.
 (Physical Literacy and You) for one hour every day.

 At times, a behavioural issue may arise with a child.
 We will strive to resolve the situation and keep your child involved in activities whenever possible.
 On occasion, it may be necessary to give a child time away from an activity.
 In this situation, you will be notified by your child’s camp leader at the end of the day.